Tony-Luu/Tony-Luu/index.md

 <p align="center">
   <b>About Me</b>
 </p>
+I'm a Computer Games Development graduate from University of East London with a passion for games development and programming.
+This portfolio demonstrates a variety of gameplay features implemented in these projects to generate interesting gameplay.
 My passion for gaming first began since childhood as the first few games I have ever played were Pokemon Gold, Final Fantasy 4, and Age of Empires.
 From that point onwards, it has shaped my tastes for those genres.
 I eventually discovered free hobbyist game creation software such as RPG Maker 2000 and Game Maker.
 This got me into games development